peterdsharpe/DawnDesignTool/README.md

 ## Troubleshooting
 Follow this decision tree:
+* IF using_poetry == true THEN run `poetry install` inside of the repository directory
-* Before doing anything, try updating AeroSandbox by running this in your command line: `pip install --upgrade aerosandbox`
+* ELSE try updating AeroSandbox by running this in your command line: `pip install --upgrade aerosandbox`
 * For all other problems, notify Peter.

 ## Contact Info